 Governance factors are key for the analysis of Finnish covered bonds as such drive our legal and resolution regime analysis.
 In our quantitative analysis performed for the covered bonds issued by Danske Mortgage Bank we however have not directly included ESG aspects.
 Danske Mortgage Bank PLC may issue green bonds under the group's "Green Finance Framework".
 This framework is based on ICMA Green Bond Principles and LMA Green Loan Principles.
 As such, green bonds can be issued based on a use of proceeds principle.
-Eligible mortgage coverage shall have an energy demand at least 10% lower than the national requirements set for the nearly zero-energy building (NZEB) or national building code.
-Alternatively, it may benefit from building certification meeting a predefined threshold.
 While Danske Mortgage Bank has not yet issued any green covered bonds, the group has issued substantial amounts of green covered bonds since 2019 through Danske Bank and its subsidiary Realkredit Danmark.

-Sensitivity analysis
+11. Sensitivity analysis

 Danske Mortgage Bank's mortgage covered bond rating benefits from a buffer against an issuer downgrade of up to four notches.
-Assuming the issuer's willingness to support the highest ratings as well as a stable covered bond programme risk profile, a four-notch downgrade would increase the rating-supporting OC requirement to 10%.
+Assuming the issuer's willingness to support the highest ratings as well as a stable covered bond programme risk profile, a four-notch downgrade would increase the rating-supporting OC requirement to 10% - unchanged to our assessment one year ago.

-As a consequence, the rating may be downgraded upon: i) an issuer rating downgrade by more than four notches; ii) a deterioration in Scope's view on governance support factors relevant to the issuer and its covered bonds and on the interplay between complexity and transparency, and/or iii) the inability of the cover pool to provide an additional uplift in case the issuer rating is downgraded by one notch.
+As a consequence, the rating may be downgraded upon: i) an issuer rating downgrade by more than four notches; ii) a deterioration in Scope's view on governance support factors relevant to the issuer and its covered bonds and on the interplay between complexity and transparency, and/or iii) the inability of the cover pool to provide an additional uplift in case the issuer rating is downgraded by more than one notch.